 Get the Word Out About Your Brand For as Little as $5Jason Parks – President The Media Captain

 Social media is critical for small business owners.
-Long gone are the days where you have to purchase TV or radio ads.
+Long gone are the days when you have to purchase TV or radio ads.
 It provides an affordable way to get your message out to your target audience on a shoestring budget.When our agency was featured on the local news, only 4-5 people I know actually saw the news clip on television and contacted me.
 That being said, when I was being interviewed, someone on my team took pictures and videos that we distributed across our social channels.
 For $15 in advertising on Facebook, I was able to relay that we were on the news to our followers as well as my friends.

 Demonstrate Your Customer Service SavvyNick Braun – Founder & CEO, PetInsuranceQuotes.com